 Petitioner requests this Court to issue an order for payment of aforesaid School Annual tuition for 2013.

-That due to documents submitted to this Court by the Personal Representatives in both the estate of Simon and his wife Shirley that are alleged Forged and Fraudulent and part of a larger scheme to rob the estate and attempt to leave nothing for the beneficiaries, legal fees are now necessary due to the actions of the Personal Representatives to determine who the beneficiaries will ultimately be, after the Court decides on the legal standing of the documents that were submitted through forgery and fraud, as the documents directly impact who the beneficiaries will be and who the Personal Representatives are.
+That due to documents submitted to this Court by the Personal Representatives in both the estate of Simon and his wife Shirley that are alleged Forged and Fraudulent and part of a larger scheme to rob the estate and attempt to leave nothing for the beneficiaries, legal fees are now necessary due to the actions of the Personal Representatives to determine who the beneficiaries will ultimately be, after the Court decides on the legal standing of the documents that were submitted through Forgery and Fraud, as the documents directly impact who the ultimate beneficiaries will be and who the Personal Representatives are.

 That due to Fiduciary violations of the Personal Representatives including the Forged and Fraudulent documents as stated in the Petition and Petition 2, there is now a need to secure counsel for both the children and grandchildren to review the effects of acts done by the Personal Representatives, due to, including but not limited to, the suppression of documents involving the beneficiaries of a life insurance policy making it unclear who the beneficiaries are, the sale of assets without consent or notice to beneficiaries, missing assets, and to determine who the beneficiaries will be in the event that the Forged and Fraudulent documents submitted to this Court are deemed legally invalid.
-That there is also a need for counsel for Petitioner and Petitioner’s children to secure counsel for a Federal Lawsuit filed by the Personal Representatives and Theodore Bernstein as purported (as he was never appointed by this Court as such) “Personal Representative” and Successor Trustee of Shirley’s estate as more fully defined in Petition 2.
+That there is also a need for counsel for Petitioner and Petitioner’s children to secure counsel for a Federal Lawsuit filed by the Personal Representatives and Theodore Bernstein acting as a purported (as he was never appointed by this Court as such) “Personal Representative” and Successor Trustee of Shirley’s estate as more fully defined in Petition 2.
 All of these legal funds should be paid by the Personal Representatives who are liable to the beneficiaries for the problems caused directly by their alleged illegal actions.

 Legal Cost estimate is as follows and should be mandated by the Court be paid by the Personal Representatives and Successor Trustee as all these costs are due to their illegal actions: